ffkassem/PasswordCracker/README.md

 # passwordCracker_ScienceFair
-This is code for the password cracker not to be used to hack people without their consent to be used only for educational purposes
+This is code for the password cracker<br>
+not to be used to hack people without their consent<br>
+to be used only for educational purposes

+Created by Faris Kassem<br>
+Based on code by Howard Eglowstein, Science Buddies, 2014 that was updated by Ben Finio, Science Buddies, 2017